 SLMB (Specified Low-Income Medicare Beneficiary) Program pays only the Part B premium for those with incomes between 100 and 120 percent of poverty with assets up to $4,000 per individual or $6,000 per couple.

 Long Term Care Medical Assistance

 Long Term Care Medical Assistance (LTC), is designed to cover the cost of nursing home care for low income individuals who meet eligibility requirements, including a look back at resources in the five years prior to application.
 Applications for LTC may be filed online at https://mydhrbenefits.dhr.state.md.us/ or mailed to your local health department or local department of social services.
-The Bureau of Long Term Care at 346 Frederick Road, Catonsville, MD 21228 covers applications from Baltimore City, Baltimore County, Anne Arundel County, and Prince George’s County.
+Office of Long Term Care 746 Frederick Road Catonsville, Maryland 21228 covers applications from Baltimore City, Baltimore County, Anne Arundel County, and Prince George’s County.